PointCoin/btcwallet/README.md

 (partially documented
 [here](https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_Calls_list)).
 Websocket connections also enable additional API extensions and JSON-RPC notifications (currently undocumented).
-The btcd packages `btcjson` and `btcws` provide types and functions for creating and JSON (un)marshaling these requests and notifications.
+The pointcoind packages `btcjson` and `btcws` provide types and functions for creating and JSON (un)marshaling these requests and notifications.